saularraffi/Tech-Interview-Notes/README.md

         tree.left, tree.right = tree.right, tree.left
     ```

-- When passing an array to a recursive function, if you want the array to be exclusive to eachh call (rather than other function calls being able to manipulate the same array), then you must pass a **copy** of the array
+- When passing an array to a recursive function, if you want the array to be exclusive to each call (rather than other function calls being able to manipulate the same array), then you must pass a **copy** of the array --> because remember, arrays are mutable and when you pass an array to a function, you are just passing a reference to that array, so the new function context is still working with the same array reference as the previous function context
     - This algorithm returns an array of all paths of a tree from its root to each of its lead nodes
     ```python
     # input